-Students are required to complete three quarters of cooperative education in this program.
+Students are required to complete three quarters of cooperative education.
 Co-op students have found work in the games industry and related domains, both regionally and nationally, at companies both large and small.
-Co-op gives students real-world experience, which gives them an edge when applying for jobs after graduation.
+Co-op gives students real-world experience, a definite edge when applying for jobs after graduation.